Eddy-Emmanuel/RAG-Based-Query-Handling/README.md

    - Extract content from PDF documents using Gemini
    - Create document embeddings
    - Store vectors in ChromaDB

+**Though this has already been done while i was populating the db.**

 5. **Start the server**
    ```bash